6.5: Approximating Binomial with the Normal Distribution

 - \( \sigma = \sqrt{np(1 - p)} \)

-Since \( X \) is a sum of many independent random variables, the Central Limit Theorem tells us that:
+Since \( X \) is a sum of many independent random variables, the Central Limit Theorem tells us that that \( x \) is approximately normal, with corresponding means and standard deviations.

-This approximation gets better as \( n \) increases — particularly if:
+This approximation gets better as \( n \) increases, particularly it is advised to use this approximation when:

 - \( np \geq 10 \)